MediaMath/t1-php/README.md

 ### Caching the response <a name="usage-caching"></a>

 Caching API responses can greatly speed up certain areas of your application.
-This SDK ships with a number of cache options, which use the Doctrine Cache drivers.
+This SDK ships with a number of cache options which all use the Doctrine Cache drivers.
 Included are:

 - Filesystem cache
 - APC*